jhrdina/generator-polymer-init-redux/README.md

 npm install -g generator-polymer-init-redux
 ```

+## Usage

-Then generate your new project:
+Generate your new project with

 ```bash
 polymer init redux